Skip to content

 Puzzles With Larger Pieces

-Puzzles with larger pieces are much easier for patients to see and interact with.
-Larger pieces also usually mean fewer pieces, which can be easier on those with mental difficulties.
-When you first introduce puzzles for dementia to the patient, opt for a 100-piece or a 200-piece puzzle.
+When you first introduce puzzles for dementia to the patient, opt for a 100-piece jigsaw puzzle or a 200-piece jigsaw puzzle.
 If these prove too easy, you can always go up.
 It can also be comforting and more stimulating to choose a theme you know the person enjoys, like a holiday-themed puzzle.
 Choose imagery that may help remind a person what they enjoy, what’s familiar, and what they have fond memories of.

 Create the Best Playing Space

 Make puzzling a more positive experience by creating an optimal space to work in.
 If you want someone to stick with a project, remove distractions and obstacles.
 Make sure the area is well lit and easy to move in.
 If at home, find a space that’s quiet and calm.
 Use a white tablecloth or poster board to make pieces stand out better.
 It’s also helpful to use puzzle organizers and sorters so users don’t lose pieces and can group them, which is beneficial for the brain to sort out.
-You can make the activity portable as well by using a puzzle table or porta-puzzle caddy that allows their project to be moved to different locations, be it around the house or away from the home.
+You can make the activity portable as well by using a puzzle table or puzzle mat that allows their project to be moved to different locations, be it around the house or away from the home.
 Bits and Pieces has many puzzle accessories that can make puzzling easier and more enjoyable.

 Cart 0